erniebrodeur/arduino_led_controller/README.md

 This means on our 10A power supply we get (10/0.6) 16.6 meters (55 feet or so) before we go out of spec for the power supply.

 At 30/LED per meter, we end up with 16.6*30 or roughly 500 LEDs at FULL brightness.
-Any sort of pattern or dimming can extend this pretty effectively, half power should be good for 1000 LEDs or our four strips...
+Any sort of pattern or dimming can extend this pretty effectively, half power should be good for 1000 LEDs.
+Our four strips are 5 meters each, or 20 meters and 600 LEDs.

+To make things safe at full power, we need to drop 4 meters, or 1 meter per strip and we should be ok.

 Short of using a computer PSU, this is is folks.